ajayreddieai/event-cal-ai/README.md

 ### GitHub Pages Deployment

-This project is configured for automatic deployment to GitHub Pages with event fetching every 6 hours.
+This project is configured for automatic deployment to GitHub Pages with event fetching and deployment every 6 hours.

 #### Setup Instructions: